YouTube – Black Hawk Helicopter

 US Army Black Hawk Helicopter missions can involve medical evacuation models which are configured as rotary winged medical suites.
 The range of the helicopter may be extended by the use of as many as 4 external fuel tanks.

-The United States Air Force is expected to start replacing its current fleet of HH-60G helicopters with a total of 112 HH-60W helicopters, valued at US$7.9 billion, beginning in early 2020.
+The United States Air Force is starting to replace its current fleet of HH-60G helicopters with a total of 112 HH-60W Combat Rescue Helicopters, valued at US$7.9 billion.
 The new version has more range and is expected to perform medevac, search and rescue, and combat forces extraction missions.
-New avionics include a tactical mission kit that gathers information from a new helicopter sensor array.

 The United States Coast Guard version of the Black Hawk Helicopter is designated the HH-60J Jayhawk.
 Its missions are primarily SAR.
 They are equipped with the same rescue hoist equipment as the USAF helicopter version.